mruddock/bot-locations-/README.md

 The Microsoft location control makes this process easy by abstracting away the tedious coding steps to let the user pick a location and reliably validate it.
 The control offers the following capabilities:

-- Address look up and validation using the REST services of Azure Maps or Bing Maps depending on which APOI key you use in your bot.
+- Address look up and validation using the REST services of Azure Maps or Bing Maps depending on which API key you use in your bot.
 - User location returned as strongly-typed object complying with schema.org.
 - Address disambiguation when more than one address is found.
 - Support for declaring required location fields.